-2. Evacuation and Recharge (R-404A)
+3. Evacuation and Recharge (R-404A)

-1) Attach service manifold hoses and a vacuum pump to the system.
-Be sure to connect charging hoses to both high and low-side access valves.
+1) Attach a vacuum pump to the system.
+Be sure the charging hoses are connected to both high and low-side service valves, then open the service valves.

 The vacuum level and vacuum pump may be the same as those for current refrigerants.
 However, the rubber hose and gauge manifold to be used for evacuation and refrigerant charge should be exclusively for POE oils.